Quick reference to popular and frequently asked questions.

 The Python Foundation has published this announcement:

 DEPRECATION: Python 2.7 will reach the end of its life on January 1st, 2020.
 Please upgrade your Python as Python 2.7 won’t be maintained after that date.
 A future version of pip will drop support for Python 2.7.

-The Slate Desktop™ installs Python with its installation if it was not found on the PC.
-It does not, however, uninstall Python.
+The Slate Desktop™ installs Python with its installation if it was not found on the PC, but it does not uninstall Python.

 We strongly urge customers to follow the instructions in this article to uninstall Python 2.7, Uninstall and Deactivate (https://www.slate.rocks/portfolio/uninstall-and-deactivate/).
-Then, install Slate Desktop™.
-It will Python is not installed and install the newest version.
+Then, when Slate Desktop™ re-installs, it will not detect Python and install the newest version.

 Follow these steps to install Slate maintenance updates and fixes: